UBC-MDS/DSCI-532_2025_13_Maple-Eagle-Trade-Tracker/reports/m1_proposal.md

 3. Trade type and product classification:
     - `Trade`: categorical, trade type, import or export.
     - `North American Product Classification System (NAPCS)`: categorical, classifications for traded goods.
-4. Statistical values:
+4. Trade value metrices:
     - `FULL_VALUE`: continuous, the actual trade value.
-    - `Net_Trade`: contonuous, derived variable, the difference between exported trade value and imported trade value.
+    - `Net_Trade`: continuous, derived variable, the difference between exported trade value and imported trade value.

 ## Question 3: Research questions and usage scenarios (Alex)
 The purpose of this section is to get you to think in more detail about how your target audience will use the app you're designing and to account for these detailed needs in the proposal.